Xablu/Meetups/00 Starting with Xamarin/Assignment.md

-# Xamarin/MvvmCross Guide
+# Xamarin Guide
-This assignment belongs to the "Starting a Xamarin project with MvvmCross meetup"
+This assignment belongs to the "Starting a Xamarin project" training

 ## Software needed:
 - Xamarin Studio or Visual Studio